Python MCP Integration

 Add the MCP server configuration to your client.
 The configuration location depends on your tool:For Cursor

-Edit~/.cursor/mcp.json(or%APPDATA%\Cursor\User\mcp.jsonon Windows):{"mcpServers": {"yomemoai": {"command": "uvx","args": ["yomemoai-mcp"],"env": {"MEMO_API_KEY": "your_api_key_here","MEMO_PRIVATE_KEY_PATH": "/absolute/path/to/private.pem","MEMO_BASE_URL": "https://api.yomemo.ai"}}}}For Claude Desktop
+Edit~/.cursor/mcp.json(Windows:%APPDATA%\Cursor\User\mcp.json):{"mcpServers": {"yomemoai": {"command": "uvx","args": ["yomemoai-mcp"],"env": {"MEMO_API_KEY": "your_api_key_here","MEMO_PRIVATE_KEY_PATH": "/path/to/private.pem","MEMO_BASE_URL": "https://api.yomemo.ai"}}}}For Claude Desktop

-Edit~/Library/Application Support/Claude/claude_desktop_config.json(macOS) or%APPDATA%\Claude\claude_desktop_config.json(Windows):{"mcpServers": {"yomemoai": {"command": "uvx","args": ["yomemoai-mcp"],"env": {"MEMO_API_KEY": "your_api_key_here","MEMO_PRIVATE_KEY_PATH": "/absolute/path/to/private.pem","MEMO_BASE_URL": "https://api.yomemo.ai"}}}}Restart Your MCP Client
+Edit~/Library/Application Support/Claude/claude_desktop_config.json(macOS) or%APPDATA%\Claude\claude_desktop_config.json(Windows):{"mcpServers": {"yomemoai": {"command": "uvx","args": ["yomemoai-mcp"],"env": {"MEMO_API_KEY": "your_api_key_here","MEMO_PRIVATE_KEY_PATH": "/path/to/private.pem","MEMO_BASE_URL": "https://api.yomemo.ai"}}}}Restart Your MCP Client

 After saving the configuration, restart Cursor or Claude Desktop for the changes to take effect.Start Using YoMemo